 We recently fitted some blinds into a conservatory in Wiltshire, which was attached to a kitchen.
-The customers had some old blinds that they needed to replaced, so they got in contact to see what we would recommend.
+The customers had old blinds that they needed to replaced, they got in contact to see what we would recommend.

 If you’d like to see how our blinds can transform your conservatory, arrange a quotation with a member of our sales team.